 If I see a fancy queso on a menu, it’s almost guaranteed that it’s coming to our table.
 It’s one of my weaknesses and I can’t say no. It all ends up working out perfectly because my other weakness, guacamole, goes excellent with this decadent dip!

 The poblanos give the queso a subtle smokey finish and the variety of California cheeses that I used melt perfectly!
-Loaded with California Monterey Jack, California Pepper Jack and California Oaxaca cheeses, this queso fundido comes together perfectly!
+Loaded with Monterey Jack, Pepper Jack and Oaxaca cheeses, this queso fundido comes together perfectly!

 Fair warning, you’ll want to eat this entire thing!!